marktyhurst/izimarkpublishing/_team/Shereen Behairy.md

 My name is Shereen “sweet in Farsi”.
 I'm Egyptian "and Moroccan".
 I'm a Clinical Pharmacist, a Ph.D. student, and a Harvard Medical School Clinical research program candidate.

 A year ago I couldn't write, and now I'm a top writer on Quora, a content writer in several Medical blogs, and an upcoming book author!
-Well, everything is possible”
+Well, everything is possible.